Edinburgh, Loanhead and Roslin Railway: The Edinburgh Loanhead and Roslin Railway

-During this period it was evident that further mineral extraction was developing, and a special meeting of shareholders on 5 February 1872 approved the submission of a Bill to extend the line to Glencorse and Mauricewood.
+During this period it was evident that further mineral extraction was developing, and a special meeting of shareholders on 5 February 1872 approved the submission of a bill to extend the line to Glencorse and Mauricewood.
 The Shotts Iron Company had promised to send 50,000 to 60,000 tons of ironstone annually on the branch and the Glasgow Iron Company was sinking new pits in the district.
-The Glencorse Extension Act was passed on 5 August 1872 with capital of £36,000.
+The Edinburgh, Loanhead, and Roslin Railway Act 1873 (36 & 37 Vict. c. ccxliv) was passed on 5 August 1873 with capital of £36,000.
 The Shotts Iron Company pit at Mauricewood was on high ground and was reached from the railway branch by a tramway on an inclined plane.

 Opening the line

 The line opened for mineral traffic as far as the Shotts sidings at Loanhead on 6 November 1873; the Shotts Iron Company was the principal customer; traffic was exchanged at Millerhill Junction.

-Completion of the line as far as Roslin was expected to be ready by end of May, but there were difficulties completing the bridge over Bilston Glen.
-It was not until 22 July 1874 that Colonel Rich of the Board of Trade made a formal inspection; there were some qualifications in his report, in particular over the method of working, but sanction was later given by letter, on 1 August 1874, after the Company gave written undertakings about the signalling arrangements, and the section from Loanhead to Roslin may have opened on 23 July 1874.
+Completion of the line as far as Roslin railway station was expected to be ready by end of May, but there were difficulties completing the bridge over Bilston Glen.
+It was not until 22 July 1874 that Colonel Rich of the Board of Trade made a formal inspection; there were some qualifications in his report, in particular over the method of working, but sanction was later given by letter, on 1 August 1874, after the company gave written undertakings about the signalling arrangements, and the section from Loanhead to Roslin may have opened on 23 July 1874.